-In total, the researchers identified 14 strains of COVID-19 and released their findings to help those working on vaccines and treatments.
+In total, the researchers identified 14 strains of SARS-CoV-2 and released their findings to help those working on vaccines and treatments.

 It’s also unclear whether the new mutation infects and sickens people differently.
 At this time, the illness and hospitalization rates caused by the new variation seems to be similar.

 More data is needed to understand the implications of the new mutations, like whether reinfections after recovery are possible, and whether the changes could affect the vaccines and treatments in development.